Routing

 maxRTT: string

-The maximum acceptable standard deviation of RTT measurements.
+The maximum acceptable standard deviation duration for RTT speed tests.

-Optional.
-An array used to assign weights to outbounds.
+Optional configuration item.
+An array to assign weights to all outbounds.

-Whether to use a regular expression to match the outbound tag.
+Whether to use regular expressions to select outbound Tag.

 match: string